ChicagoJS/chicagojs.org/README.md

-# ChicagoJS Website
+# ChicagoJS.org

-## An inclusive, community-driven Javascript community in Chicago.
-See our [Code of Conduct](/CODE-OF-CONDUCT.md)
+An inclusive, community-driven Javascript community in Chicago.
+See our [Code of Conduct](/CODE-OF-CONDUCT.md).
+Help us build the JS community you wish you had!
 We invite all those who participate in ChicagoJS to help us create safe and positive experiences for everyone.

 ## Gatsby Prerequisites